Foundation launches campaign to protect Orange Hammock Ranch

 The ranch is located on the north side of Interstate 75 within the city of North Port.
 It connects RV Griffin Preserve with the Longino Preserve through about six miles of shared boundaries, and increases the 120,000-acre buffer surrounding the Myakka River and strengthens the connection between the Myakka and Peace Rivers.
 Immense volumes of rainfall collect on the property and feed the Snover Waterway and RV Griffin reservoirs, both of which are critical sources of North Port’s clean drinking water.

-The property is also nearly pristine, with natural areas in better condition than many public lands.
-More than 200 wetlands are intermixed with pine flatwood, globally-imperiled dry prairie and other native habitat.
-Given this location and exceptional natural condition, the conservation of Orange Hammock Ranch will have sweeping benefits for regional connectivity, water quality, public recreation, and wildlife habitat.
+The property also is nearly pristine, with natural areas in better condition than many public lands.
+Over 200 wetlands are intermixed with pine flatwood, globally-imperiled dry prairie and other native habitat.
+Given this location and exceptional natural condition, the conservation of Orange Hammock Ranch will have sweeping benefits for regional connectivity, water quality, public recreation and wildlife habitat.
 This vast land is home to quail, indigo snake and the Florida black bear.
 The iconic Florida panther has also been spotted on this expansive land.

-Conservation Foundation of the Gulf Coast saves land, forever, protecting those special natural lands that make this region extraordinary.
+Conservation Foundation of the Gulf Coast saves land, forever protecting those special natural lands that make this region extraordinary.
 Working with landowners, businesses, and government, Conservation Foundation protects land and water in Southwest Florida for the benefit of humans and nature.
 A nationally accredited land trust, the Foundation purchases natural areas, holds land conservation agreements and educates for responsible land and water stewardship in Manatee, Sarasota, Charlotte, Lee, and Collier County.
-The foundation is at 400 Palmetto Avenue, Osprey.
-Phone 941-918-2100 or visit conservationfoundation.com
+The foundation is at 400 Palmetto Ave., in Osprey.
+Call 941-918-2100 or visit conservationfoundation.com.

+Suzanne Gregory is director of programs and marketing for the Conservation Foundation of the Gulf Coast.

 Post a comment as